BoltzExchange/boltz-client/docs/grpc.md

 #### WalletSend

 Send coins from a wallet.
+Only the confirmed balance can be spent.

 | Request | Response |
 | ------- | -------- |